 Now that you know what managed WordPress host is, Kinsta is one such provider founded in 2013.
 This privately-held company is based out of California, USA.

 The highlight of Kinsta is that it is built using the Google Cloud Platform.
-So unlike some of the other hosting companies, Kinsta is not a server provider.
+So unlike some of the other hosting companies, Kinsta is not an infrastructure provider.

 According to their update, Kinsta currently uses Google Cloud’s C2 Compute-Optimized instances.
 The advantage is, you can have a minimum guarantee that your websites are running on top-notch hardware infrastructure.

 You could directly get a Google Cloud instance and set up a server to run WordPress, which requires a lot of time and knowledge.
 Kinsta fills this gap by offering a platform to manage your sites on Google Cloud.
 In addition, there is also an expert support team to help you at any time.